University College London: Current Masters Student in Population Health

 King's College London: Medicine (Currently taking sabbatical between 3rd and 4th year)

-- Oxford University: Human Sciences 2:1
+Oxford University: Human Sciences 2:1

-- Washington International School: International Baccalaurate 44/45
+Washington International School: International Baccalaureate 44

 Before university I spent much of my teenage years moving back and forth between Edinburgh, New York City and Washington, DC.
 Moving around definitely provided academic and personal challenges, but studying the International Baccalaureate led me to broaden my academic interests and I am very grateful for the experience and perspective I gained from this slightly unconventional upbringing.
 I have a keen interest in mental health which has only increased through my experiences as a peer supporter at KCL and welfare officer at Oxford.
 Health and well-being are of utmost importance for all of us and I am genuinely excited to start work as a doctor in a few years.

-Since leaving university I have worked for a top London mentoring agency and have taught students in sciences and maths.
-I have also supported students applying to Oxbridge and various Medical Schools around the country by providing help with personal statements and preparing them for admissions tests and interviews.
+Since leaving university I have worked for a number of top London mentoring agencies and have taught students in sciences and maths.
+I have supported a number of younger students with general studies as well as 11+ and 13+ tests.
+I have also supported students applying to Oxbridge and various medical schools around the country by providing help with personal statements and preparing them for admissions tests and interviews.
 I always like to go beyond the scope of a classroom and I encourage students to share their interests with me as I do with them.
 I’ll always send an email if I’ve come across some interesting reading material or a good documentary that I think they’d like.